What Is Key West Known For Pin 1

 3. Truman’s Little White House.
 The Little White House in Key West has hosted several U.S. presidents.
 The most frequent visitor was Harry S. Truman.
 The well-preserved edifice can tell tons of unbelievable stories.
 For example, you’ll learn curious facts about how Truman loved to spend his free time in Key West with family, friends, and staff.

 4. The Mel Fisher Maritime Museum.
 Wanna discover more about how Key Westerns made their profits in the past?
 Then, head to the Mel Fisher Maritime Museum.
 You can satisfy your curiosity about pirates and treasures while viewing the authentic 17th-century shipwreck artifacts.
-To make the most of your visit, we recommend learning the story of the treasure hunter Mel Fisher before going to the museum.
+To make the most of your visit, I recommend learning the story of the treasure hunter Mel Fisher before going to the museum.

 5. Sails To Rails Museum at Flagler Station.
 Near the marina at the Key West Bight, you’ll find this peculiar museum, housed in a restored rail depot.
 Sails To Rails at Flagler Station features interactive exhibits, raw footage, unique artifacts, and the only scale model of Fort Jefferson.
 Join the interactive journey through Key West’s history from the age of sail to the era of Henry Flagler’s Overseas Railway in the early 1920s.